JourneyOver/chocolatey-packages/automatic/centbrowser_beta/README.md

 #### Install parameters

 - `/dir:` - Indicates where you want to install the application. - defaults to %localappdata%

 #### Uninstall parameters

 Pass as `--params /option`

--   `/userdata` - Indicates if you want the user data folder to be deleted - defaults to true
+- `/userdata` - Indicates if you want the user data folder to be deleted - defaults to false

 ![screenshot](https://raw.githubusercontent.com/JourneyOver/chocolatey-packages/master/readme_imgs/centbrowser.png)